 Hash/Hashish – it is a potent and concentrated form of marijuana and contains high levels of THC.
 It comes from the dried resin from the flowers of the female plant and compressed into black/brown bars, cakes, sticks, balls etc. Hash is either smoked by breaking pieces off and placing in a pipe, or eaten by mixing with foods like the “hash cake” or brownies.

 Cannabis oil/Hash oil – this is a less common form of marijuana but is the strongest form available, much more potent than hash or marijuana (herbal cannabis) with a high THC content.
 High quality oil is dark red or gold like honey.
-It is produced from the resin of the plant, extracted thru the use of solvents.
+It is produced from the resin of the plant and extracted thru the use of solvents.
 To use, either add a drop of the oil to a cigarette and smoke; or inhaling its vapors; or by adding it to food.

 Herbal cannabis (marijuana) – This is the form most people are familiar with.
 It is the dried leaves, flowers and sometimes seeds of the female plant, much like dried herbs.
 This is not as potent as either the hash oil or the hash.
 To use, it is smoked like a cigarette by adding to tobacco; or rolled in rolling paper on its own; or by using a pipe, blunt or a bong.
 It may also be added to food or made into a tea.